 - At the Tower of Rem in Tales of the Abyss, while there are more than 50 replicas on-screen, the number of unique sprites used amounts to around 10.

 - This happens in Dragon Quest, even more so in the later DS remakes, since they all share the same NPC graphics with each other (which originated from Dragon Quest VII on the Playstation).
 Interestingly, this kind of gives the plot away at times.
-For instance, in DQIV, you can tell that a certain random traveller you meet at one point is actually the Big Bad.
-How?
-Because not only does he have a unique sprite, he's an expy of Sephiroth.
-Just to drive the point home, they actually turn this into a Take That.

 - Dragon Quest V inverts it in that one possible party member doesn't have a unique model: he's a guardsman who gains Nominal Importance.
 Similarly, Dragon Quest VI has several incredibly plot-vital characters who don't have unique models, and an Optional Party Member with a common sprite.
 In both cases, the party members at least gained original sprites in the DS remakes.